 - Rulings from regulatory and administrative agencies like, Social Security Administration, Financial Crimes Enforcement Network, and the Equal Employment Opportunity Commission

-Keep in mind, however, that while this information might be easy to access through primary sources, you’ll likely miss out on the advances search functions or analysis features that you’d find with legal search engines and databases.
+Remember that while this information might be easy to access through primary sources, you’ll likely miss out on the advanced search functions or analysis features that you’d find with legal search engines and databases.

 Also, older legal information may not be available online yet.
-In this situation, visiting a library may be helpful as you will be able to find archived legal information that is unavailable elsewhere.
-Also, you may find potential collaborators in your colleagues (and the librarians) who will be researching there as well.
+In this situation, visit a library and look for archived legal information that is unavailable elsewhere.
+You may also find potential collaborators in your colleagues (and the librarians) who will be researching there as well.
 These collaborators will be a great source for information on what arguments worked in the past, and may help you find local knowledge you might not be able to uncover yourself.

 If you are a member of a bar association, you should also make full use of the resources available to you through your member benefits, such as: